Ondray0/0xPARC/README.md

 }
 ```

- The *LessThan* template compares two inputs, and outputs 1 if the first input is less than the second input.
+ The *LessThan* template compares two inputs and outputs 1 if the first input is less than the second input.
 In the *RangeProof* circuit, the *LessThan* circuit is essentially used as a GreaterEqThan, requiring that the output is 0.
 The *LessThan* template takes in the max number of bits for both inputs as a parameter, but does not actually check this constraint.

 ```jsx
 // From circomlib/circuits/comparators.circom